yojoots/libbitcoin-system-wiki/Prisoner's-Dilemma-Fallacy.md

 * `Tc > Rc` and `Pc > Sc`
 * `Rr > Pr` and `Rc > Pc`

 If these relations all hold then individual Dollar is preferred to Bitcoin, and mutual Bitcoin is preferred.

-XXX
+Given that these are the same relations evaluated in the symmetric scenario, there is no dilemma.

 #### Other Assumptions